 00:01 Gretyl Kinsey: Welcome to the Content Strategy Experts Podcast brought to you by Scriptorium.
 Since 1997, Scriptorium has helped companies manage, structure, organize and distribute content in an efficient way.
 In episode 22, we talk about content strategy and more with Ed Marsh of the Content Content Podcast.

 This podcast features special guest Ed Marsh of the Content Content podcast.
 Scriptorium’s guest appearances on the Content Content podcast inspired us to start our own.
 In this episode, Gretyl Kinsey and Ed Marsh discuss content strategy and how it applies to the world of podcasting, solutions to the ever-present problem of content silos, how to find your tribe at events like LavaCon, and more.

 The product content lifecycle should result in information that is traceable–each data point in a document should point back to a database or another information source from which the data point was derived.

 But unfortunately, we are not there yet.

 When winter weather makes commuting to Scriptorium’s NC office difficult, we work from home.
 We have set up a cloud-based infrastructure to support remote employees (hello, Bill Swallow!), and it works well for the rest of us during weather events and business travel.

-00:00 Bill: Welcome to The Content Strategy Experts podcast, brought to you by Scriptorium.
+00:00 Sarah O’Keefe: Welcome to the Content Strategy Experts podcast brought to you by Scriptorium.
 Since 1997, Scriptorium has helped companies manage, structure, organize, and distribute content in an efficient way.
-In episode 13, we discuss measuring the return on investment in a content strategy implementation.
-Hi, everybody.
-This is Bill Swallow, the Director of Operations here at Scriptorium.
-I am here with Sarah O’Keefe, the founder and CEO.